puppetlabs/puppet-docs/source/puppet/3.5/reference/config_ssl_external_ca.markdown

 {% capture master_config_ru %}
 The `config.ru` file for rack has no special configuration when using an external CA.  Please follow the standard rack documentation for using Puppet with rack.
-The following example will work with Puppet 3.2.
+The following example will work with this version of Puppet:

     {% highlight ruby %}
     $0 = "master"